johschmitz/blender-driving-scenario-creator/README.md

     cd /opt/blender/<blender_version>/python/bin

-if pip is not already present in there then run (use sudo only if root is the owner)

-    sudo ./python<python_version> -m ensurepip

 now install the lib(s)

-    sudo -E ./python<python_version> -m pip install scenariogeneration
+    ./python<python_version> -m pip install scenariogeneration

-where the `-E` makes sudo preserve the exported environment variable.
-Note again that `sudo` is not required in case Blender is installed to the user home directory or the user has write access to the directory.
+Use `sudo -E` if the Blender install directory is owned by root.
+Note that `sudo` is not required in case Blender is installed to the user home directory or the user has write access to the directory.
 Also make sure not to not forget the `./` at the beginning such that the Python executable from within the directory is used and not another instance on your system.

-For the esmini export functionality we also need to install [OpenSceneGraph](http://www.openscenegraph.org/) to have the `osgconv` tool available.
+For exporting `.osgb` files we also need to install [OpenSceneGraph](http://www.openscenegraph.org/) to have the `osgconv` tool available.
 This is necessary because Blender is unable to directly export to the .osgb scenegraph format, while esmini can only process this particular format.